CTSRD-CHERI/cheri-exercises/src/exercises/compile-and-run/answers.md

 # Answers - Compile and run RISC-V and CHERI-RISC-V programs

-This exercise highlights the difference in size between addresses and pointers to draw attention to the pointer-focused nature of CHERI memory protection.
+This exercise explores the difference in size between addresses and pointers, drawing attention to the pointer-focused nature of CHERI memory protection.

 2. Expected output: